 Thirdly, is the recognition that achieving scale is based upon addressing the entire value chain rather than just one component such as producers in developing countries.
-Many of our pilot projects that only gave support to pro-poor agriculture production failed either because there was no understanding of what consumers wanted to buy or any market linkages to buyers or retailers.
-Once we changed approach, and focused on understanding consumer demand and establishing linkages to retailers, we succeeded in helping producers gain fairer and sustainable access to value chains
+Many of our pilot projects that only gave support to pro-poor agriculture A key factor in our success was being able to take a market-based approach to creating a new business model for an un-serviced segment.

+production failed either because there was no understanding of what consumers wanted to buy or any market linkages to buyers or retailers.
+Once we changed approach, and focused on understanding consumer demand and establishing linkages to retailers, we succeeded in helping producers gain fairer and sustainable access to value chains.